richardvanthof/Extract-FX/payloads/manual.md

 # RS Extract-fx

-*RS Extract-fx* is a Premiere Pro plugin that automates backing up clip effects.
-This is especially useful while prepping your sequence for color grading in programs like Davinci Resolve using adjustment layers or an external file.
-Once extracted, the effects can be restored by placing the processed footage under the generated adjustment layers or using the generated effects file.
-This makes sure that no effect data is lost due to translation errors during the roundtrip.
+*RS Extract-fx* is a Premiere Pro plugin that automates backing up clip effects using adjustment layers or an external file.
+This is especially useful when prepping your sequence for color grading in programs like Davinci Resolve to make sure that effects don't change during the roundtrip.

-<video playsinline autoplay muted loop src="track.webm"></video>
+<video style="width: 100%" playsinline autoplay muted loop src="track.webm"></video>

 [TOC]